Kanikacoder13/Kanikacoder13.github.io/README.md

 Dr.H.S Rai sir is the controller of examinations and told us, that principle in software development is DRY(DON'T REPEAT YOYRSELF) He also explained that in ENGINEERING there is 90-90 rule which means if you done 90% work but left 10% task will take 90% efforts to finish that task .
 So , task finishing is must in software engineering .

-- [x] **DAY - 03**
+- [x]**DAY - 03**

 **DATE - 12/07/24**

 Today was our acedmic class with college professors or lecturers.
 Almost it was a good day and it was first academic class that we attended very cheerfully .
+This class was really full of excitement.